OHDSI/EmpiricalCalibration/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies.
+There are no downstream dependencies.